Top places to live in Devon South Molton

 For kids, there’s the buzz of Quince Honey Farm with its hives and honey and the black leopards at Exmoor Zoo, while you may prefer a gander at the National Trust’s Arlington Court, with its gardens and fascinating carriage museum.

-If you fancy a stay to check out the area – or if you just fancy a relaxing stay with Exmoor stomps on your doostep, we recommend Heasley House.
-It’s laidback posh, with amazing food and family feel.
+If you want to recce the area – or if you just fancy a relaxing stay with Exmoor stomps on your doostep – we recommend Heasley House.
+It’s laidback posh and dog-friendly, with amazing food and a family feel.

 AVERAGE HOUSE PRICE